Google Quietly Discontinues NFC Smart Unlock Without Explanation - Slashdot

 Mark Wilson writes: Android users have been slowly discovering that Google has killed off NFC Smart Unlock.
 The feature, which makes it possible to unlock a phone with an NFC device such as a ring or bracelet, has been discontinued without explanation.
 Earlier in the month, Android users started to post messages on Google's Issue Tracker website, indicating that the feature was no longer available to them.
 Three weeks later, Google has finally responded, indicating that NFC Smart Unlock has been deprecated.

-Just not worth supporting any longer (Score:3)
+Just not worth supporting any longer (Score:5, Insightful)

 Re: (Score:3)